aariani/GBS-preprocess-tools/README.md

 ## Barcode file specifications

-The barcode files if formed by two columns, separated by a space, with the barcode sequence and the name of the genotypes
+The barcode files if formed by two columns, separated by a space, with the barcode sequence and the name of the genotype

 	barcode1 genotype1
 	barcode2 genotype2